UIUC-iSchool-DataViz/spr2022-adv/syllabus.md

 notitle: true
 ---

+# Mental Health Statement

+Diminished mental health, including significant stress, mood changes, excessive worry, substance/alcohol abuse, or problems with eating and/or sleeping can interfere with optimal academic performance, social development, and emotional wellbeing.
+The University of Illinois offers a variety of confidential services including individual and group counseling, crisis intervention, psychiatric services, and specialized screenings at no additional cost.
+If you or someone you know experiences any of the above mental health concerns, it is strongly encouraged to contact or visit any of the University’s resources provided below.
+Getting help is a smart and courageous thing to do – for yourself and for those who care about you.

 # COVID-19 Statement

 In keeping with University and iSchool policy, all students are required to engage in appropriate behavior to protect the health and safety of our community.
 If you are on campus, this includes wearing a facial covering properly, maintaining social distance (at least 6 feet from others at all times), disinfecting the immediate seating area, and using hand sanitizer.